+Everything you need to get going is included in the Entrepreneur package.
 So, your non-US corporation structure will pay for itself in the very first year if you make $1,000 a month from your blog or podcast.

 Plus, getting this structure in place now gets you properly positioned for the pop.
 You’ll have everything already set up when the traffic hits.